wintermuted/wintermuted/README.md

 I'm Jameson.
 I'm a software engineer living and working in Portland, Oregon in the Cascadia bioregion.

-- 🔭 I’m currently working on [super-cascadia-rpg](https://github.com/Super-Cascadia/super-cascadia-rpg)
-- 🌱 I’m currently brushing up on my database design skills.
+- 🌱 I’m currently on paternity leave.

 - 💬 Ask me about Typescript, React, and refactoring.
 - 📫 How to reach me: Email is the best way to get in contact with me.
-- 😄 Pronouns: He/Him/They
+- 😄 Pronouns: He/Him

 <!--
 - 🔭 I’m currently working on ...